Discrimination against intersex people: Inciting hate crimes by allegations of sex crimes

 One increasingly common cause of hate crimes against intersex people is the neurological claim that male and female brains have fundamentally different sexualities, in particular the claim that men are sexually impulsive and aggressive and bound to act on their sexual fantasies while most women are said to have a wider range of sexual fantasies than most men, including fantasies that it would be unacceptable to act on.
 The claim that a combination of one trait that most men have and one trait that most women have would produce a sex criminal adds up to allegations that intersex people are sex offenders.
 To decrease such severe discrimination against intersex people, some researchers advocate more public information about the error sources in the sexological studies that are said to show such sex differences.
 This includes the possibility that societal double standards may scare more men than women into not talking about or otherwise revealing their sex fantasies (corroborated by the existence of characteristics that differ between male volunteers and male nonvolunteers, but not between female volunteers and female nonvolunteers, in erotica research) giving a false appearance of men having narrower ranges of sexual fantasies than women, and the possibility that men who want to be castrated out of their spiritual beliefs may have to commit sex crimes and claim that it was due to uncontrollable urges to get castrated since such surgery is not off the shelf (corroborated by the overrepresentation of religious groups in child sexual abuse scandals that cannot be explained by biopsychiatric correlations) creating a false appearance of men being less able to control their sexual impulses than women.
 Certain intersex rights advocates argue that this may dispel the myth that intersex people are "hybrid degenerated" to be sex criminals, creating more understanding for intersex people.

 Suicide and self-harm

-The impact of discrimination and stigma can also be seen in high rates of suicidal tendencies and self harm.
-Multiple anecdotal reports, including from Hong Kong and Kenya point to high levels of suicidality amongst intersex people.
+Research has suggested that discrimination and stigma may be linked to higher reported rates of self harm and suicidal ideation.
+Reports from Hong Kong and Kenya have described suicide related concerns in intersex populations.
 The Australian sociological study of 272 people born with atypical sex characteristics found that 60% had thought about suicide, and 42% thought about self-harm, "on the basis of issues related to having an intersex variation ...
 19% had attempted suicide"; causes identified included stigma, discrimination, family rejection and school bullying.
 Similarly, data from Mexico found higher rate of suicidal ideation and intention among intersex individuals.

 A 2013 German clinical study found high rates of distress, with "prevalence rates of self-harming behavior and suicidal tendencies ... comparable to traumatized women with a history of physical or sexual abuse."
 Similar results have been reported in Australia and Denmark.